Hillary Clinton: Wall Street's favorite enemy

-WASHINGTON Hillary Clinton began her presidential campaign by promising to do what it takes to rein in Wall Street.
+WASHINGTON (Reuters) - Hillary Clinton began her presidential campaign by promising to do what it takes to rein in Wall Street.

 Boosted by Wall Street's toughest critics, U.S. senators Bernie Sanders and Elizabeth Warren, the Democratic candidate has declared "the deck is still stacked in favor of those at the top" and said she would raise bank fees and tighten banking regulations.
 She has encouraged regulators to break up too-risky banks.